skienzmatishun/rippreport/content/p/kristy-haygood-is-not-qualified/index.md

 <iframe src="haygood.pdf" style="height:800px;width:100%;"></iframe>

-Please read the 10 errors Attorney Kristy Hagood made and note all corrections use citations to the transcript which can be viewed on the website [Justice for Murray Lawrence Jr.](https://www.justiceformurraylawrencejr.com/), which also has the Audio Book.
+Please read the 10 errors Attorney Kristi Hagood made and note all corrections use citations to the transcript which can be viewed on the website [Justice for Murray Lawrence Jr.](https://www.justiceformurraylawrencejr.com/), which also has the Audio Book.

 Haygood is not someone that should be a judge.
 Did Hagood use A-I and not fact check her accusations or “hallucinated” citations?
 Or are these errors she made herself?